umersaleem50/umersaleem50/README.md

 <h3>Umar Saleem—@umersaleem50</h3>
-<p>I'm Umar—a web developer based in Pakistan.
+<p>I'm based in Pakistan.
 I love building web and mobile applications using ReactJS and ReactNative.</p>

 <p>I've been passionate about programming ever since I was a kid.</p>
 <p>Somehow, I ended up in law college.</p>